 If you’re looking for a colorful cake to kick off the Spring season, or want to surprise someone special with a fun birthday cake, this is the cake for you!

-Funfetti Cake – homemade funfetti layer cake filled with sprinkles, topped with fluffy frosting, more sprinkles and a drippy chocolate ganache.
+Funfetti Cake – homemade funfetti layer cake recipe made from scratch with sprinkles, fluffy frosting, more sprinkles and a drippy chocolate ganache.

 - Yield: One 6" Round Cake